Quantum state merging with bound entanglement: States with vanishing asymptotic fidelity

 Here we will show that all states satisfying the inequality

 have zero fidelity in the asymptotic limit:

-For this we note that for all such states the final state $\sigma_{f}=\sigma_{f}^{ACR}$ is PPT with respect to the bipartition $A$:$CR$, and thus is nondistillable with respect to this bipartition.
+For this we note that for all such states the final state $\sigma_{f}=\sigma_{f}^{ACR}$ is PPT with respect to the bipartition $A$:$CR$, and thus is nondistillable with respect to this bipartition\footnote{Note that here the final state $\sigma_{f}^{ACR}$ is \emph{not} equal to the initial state $\rho^{ABC}$ up to relabeling $B$ and $R$.}.
 This means that for any number of copies $n$ the fidelity of PQSM is bounded above as follows:

 where the final state $\sigma_{f}$ shared by Alice and Charlie is given as $\sigma_{f}=\mathrm{Tr}_{B}[\Lambda_{\mathrm{PPT}}[\rho^{\otimes n}\otimes\rho^{R}]]$, and the supremum in the last expression is taken over all states $\tau$ which are not distillable between Alice and Charlie.